 Method:

-the oven and heat to 400° F (200° C).
+1. Position the racks in the top and centre thirds of the oven and heat to 400° F (200° C).
 2. Cut six pieces of parchment paper to fit the baking sheets.
 Using the bottom of a 9" (23cm) springform tin as a template and a dark pencil or a pen, trace a circle on each of the papers, and turn them over (the circle should be visible from the other side, so that the graphite or ink doesn't touch the cake batter).

 3. Beat the egg yolks, 2/3 cup (81g) of the confectioner's (icing) sugar, and the vanilla in a medium bowl with a mixer on high speed until the mixture is thick, pale yellow and forms a thick ribbon when the beaters are lifted a few inches above the batter, about 3 minutes.
 (You can do this step with a balloon whisk if you don't have a mixer.)